rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 <div class="warning" data-title="Important">

-> **This is very powerfull when handled properly** so be sure to start every coding sessions with a role prompt and save your best prompt for future use.
+> **This is very powerful when handled properly** so be sure to start every coding sessions with a role prompt and save your best prompt for future use.

 </div>